-Nuclear medicine is a type of medical imaging where very small amounts of radioactive material known as radiopharmaceuticals are swallowed, inhaled, or injected into the body.
-A special type of camera called a gamma camera is then used to pick up the radiation emitted by the radiopharmaceuticals, creating images from inside the body.
+Nuclear medicine is a type of medical imaging where tiny amounts of radioactive material known as radiopharmaceuticals are swallowed, inhaled, or injected into the body.
+A special kind of camera called a gamma camera is then used to pick up the radiation emitted by the radiopharmaceuticals, creating images from inside the body.

-Nuclear medicine is useful for diagnosing many different medical conditions and may also aid in identifying diseases very early on.
+Nuclear medicine is useful for diagnosing many different medical conditions and may help identify diseases very early on.
 It can also be used to treat disease.

 What You Need To Know Before Your Exam